ikskuh/kristall/README.md

   - [ ] Gopher
     - [ ] Support more media types (include uudecode and hexbin decoder)
 - [ ] Improve UX
+- [ ] Implement data streaming
+  - [ ] Rework the networking API to allow streaming of content instead of receive everything, then display
+  - [ ] Benefits for audio/video/progressive image formats
+  - [ ]

 ## Bugs